Car lovers do some weird things. For example, some folks use one cleaner for all their detailing needs.

 Paint polishes do remove fine layers of paint or clearcoat.

 A fine polish can be used for years without noticeably reducing paint or clearcoat thickness.
 A coarse polish, such as a rubbing compound, will rapidly reduce thickness.

 Get a Good Detailing Clay Bar

 The clay bar works by shearing off foreign materials that are stuck to your paint and glass.
-Unlike a polish, a claybar requires only two or three light passes over the paint to leave the surface perfectly smooth.
+Unlike a polish, a good claybar requires only two or three light passes over the paint.

 Natural Waxes vs Synthetics or Sealants

-Ask any professional or enthusiast detailer which is better, wax or sealant, and you’re likely to get something that sounds like a sermon.
-Detailers, both professional and enthusiast, can be quite passionate about their choice of wax.
+Ask any professional or enthusiast detailer which is better, wax or sealant, and you are likely to get a long sermon.
+Detailers can be quite passionate about their choice of wax.